Kingxukai/linux/Documentation/arch/arm/kernel_user_helpers.rst

 Notes:

-  User space may assume that the value of this field never changes during the lifetime of any single process.
-This means that this field can be read once during the initialisation of a library or startup phase of a program.
+  User space may assume that the woke value of this field never changes during the woke lifetime of any single process.
+This means that this field can be read once during the woke initialisation of a library or startup phase of a program.

 kuser_get_tls